 Beach Restoration

-The first full-scale beach nourishment of the Mexico Beach shoreline will be under construction sometime late this fall 2024/winter 2025, with an anticipated completion by May 1st, 2025.
+The first full-scale beach nourishment of the Mexico Beach shoreline will be under construction in January 2025, with an anticipated completion by May 1st, 2025.
 This is a very important storm protection project for Mexico Beach that has taken years of hard work and planning to make happen!
 In fact, the Mexico Beach Community Development Council began work on this project prior to the devastation caused by Hurricane Michael.
 The following questions and answers provide many of the details about the project and will be continually updated.

 Q: Where is this project taking place?